This post may contain affiliate links. Please read our disclosure policy.

 - salt and freshly ground black pepper to taste

-Heat fat or oil in a large pan over medium heat.
+- Heat fat or oil in a large pan over medium heat.
 Add onion and garlic; cook and stir until softened and onion is nearly translucent, about 3 minutes.
-Stir in cumin and crushed red pepper.
+Stir in cumin, smoked paprika and crushed red pepper.
 Add beans and bean cooking liquid or stock.
 Season to taste with salt and freshly ground black pepper.
-Cook and stir until beans are heated through and begin to break down.
+Cook and stir until beans are heated through and begin to break down, about 5 minutes.

-Transfer bean mixture to food processor and pulse until beans reach desired consistency and return to pan.
-Or mash beans with potato masher.
+- Transfer bean mixture to food processor and pulse until beans reach desired consistency and return to pan.
+Or mash beans in the pan with potato masher or back of a spoon to your desired consistency.
 Serve.